-In accordance with state requirements, the MBTA has also procured an Owner's Representative to support and guide the MBTA throughout the implementation of the project.
-The Owner's Representative provides oversight services to the Commonwealth, as well as structural peer review and value engineering services on the project.
+In accordance with state requirements, the MBTA has also procured an Owner's Representative (OR) to support and guide the MBTA throughout the implementation of the project.
+The OR provides oversight services to the Commonwealth, as well as structural peer review and value engineering services on the project, and has been participating in weekly project meetings and performing review functions.
+A formal value Engineering Workshop, led by the OR was held during the first week of November.
+The recommendations from the value engineering workshop are being evaluated and decisions made in December regarding their incorporation in the design going forward.

 New Green Line Vehicles: Procurement of 24 new Green Line vehicles needed to support the operation of the Green Line Extension continues.
 The MBTA advertised for the new vehicles in January 2011 and held a pre-bid meeting for prospective bidders in February 2011.
-Proposals were submitted to the MBTA by potential builders of the new Green Line vehicles on June 13, 2011, and are now under review by the MBTA Technical Selection Committee and on schedule for approval by the MBTA Board in fall 2012.
+Proposals were submitted to the MBTA by two potential builders of the new Green Line vehicles on June 13, 2011, and are now under review by the MBTA Technical Selection Committee.
+Approval by the MBTA Board has been pushed out until late fall 2012.
+Pricing in the proposals has been held and extended month to month by both proposers.

-Real Estate: Completion of an agreement with Pan Am Railways in March 2011 will allow the Commonwealth to acquire land and track vital to the construction of the project.
-MassDOT and the MBTA are collaborating on necessary background and support work associated with the rest of the real estate needs of the Green Line Extension project.
-A confirmatory survey of the right of way limits and adjacent property lines is underway and the data from it is being used in the design efforts and a confirmation of typical sections, track layouts, and potential property impacts.
-MassDOT and the MBTA were granted approval from FTA to begin certain preacquisition activities ahead of the completion of the NEPA process.
-Those activities are underway, including the work associated with the title surveys for the anticipated full-property acquisitions.
+Real Estate: Completion of an agreement with Pan Am Railways in March 2011 allowed the Commonwealth to acquire land and track vital to the construction of the project.
+MassDOT and the MBTA are presently collaborating on background and support tasks associated with the balance of the real estate work for the Green Line Extension project.
+A confirmatory survey of the right-of-way limits and adjacent property lines is now complete and the data was used in the Advanced Conceptual design efforts and as confirmation for typical sections, track layouts, and an update to the listing of the potential property impacts.
+These revised impacts will be confirmed as part of the follow-on Advanced Preliminary design work.
+MassDOT and the MBTA were granted approval from FTA to begin certain pre-acquisition activities ahead of the completion of the NEPA process (which is now complete).
+Those activities will continue, including the work associated with the title surveys for the anticipated full-property acquisitions.
 A relocation consultant, retained by the MBTA Real Estate Department, is assisting with the real estate elements of the Green Line Extension project.
-With receipt of the FONSI, the next steps in the real estate acquisition processes can now advance.
+With receipt of the FONSI, the next steps of the real estate acquisition processes are now underway.
+Schedules to implement the real estate acquisition process are being developed in conjunction with the MBTA's Real Estate department and then will beincorporated into the overall program schedule.

-In order to support the Phase 1 package of work, title reports have been generated for the temporary easements that are needed, and appraisals for those easements are complete.
-Discussions to determine compensation for the temporary easements necessary to execute the work continue with some property owners affected by Phase 1 construction and will be completed before construction commences.
+Specifically, in order to support the Phase 1 construction work described below, title reports have been generated for the required temporary easements, and appraisals for those easements are complete.
+No permanent takings are required.
+Discussions to determine compensation are complete with all of the property owners affected by the Phase 1 construction and the necessary temporary construction access licenses have been executed.

-In addition, the MBTA executed on July 26, 2012 a Memorandum of Understanding with the City of Somerville in which the City will convey necessary parcels of land at the site of the proposed Union Square Station to the MBTA.
-These parcels will be acquired by the City of Somerville and will be conveyed to the MBTA in Spring 2013.
+In addition, the MBTA executed a July 26, 2012 Memorandum of Understanding (MOU) with the City of Somerville.
+Under this MOU, the City will convey the necessary land parcels at the proposed Union Square Station site to the MBTA.
+These parcels will be acquired by the City of Somerville and will be conveyed to the MBTA in spring 2013.